juergenhah/Haskell-Geocoder-OpenCage/README.md

 Haskell-Geocoder-OpenCage
 =========================

+Haskell interface requesting the OpenCage geocoding service.
 The request and response are converted into Haskell data types.

 So far geocoding is implemented, if requested I can implement reverse geocoding too.